1993 Florida Gators football team: Florida State

 Florida also lost to the national champion and rival Florida State Seminoles 33–21.
 The Florida offense was stymied early, and Dean subbed for Wuerffel by the second half.
 The Gators never led, although they had cut the score to 27–21 late.

 With just under six minutes left and the crowd roaring, the Seminoles faced third down at its 21-yard-line.
 Heisman Trophy-winning quarterback Charlie Ward hit freshman running back Warrick Dunn on a drag route, who turned up the sideline for a 79-yard touchdown and a 33–21 FSU win.

-Postseason

 SEC Championship Game: Alabama

 The Gators finished the regular season with a conference record of 7–1, and in first place among the six teams of the SEC Eastern Division, thus earning a berth in the second SEC Championship Game in Birmingham, Alabama.
 The Gators were paired against the Alabama Crimson Tide in the championship game—a rematch of the 1992 SEC Championship Game.

 The Gators defeated the Crimson Tide 28–13, winning their first SEC Championship Game and their second SEC football championship in three seasons.